aceinnolab/inkycal-modules-template/README.md

 # Name of your module
-This is third-party module for the inkycal project
+This is third-party module for the inkycal project for release 2.0.0

 First, add a **SCREENSHOT** (This is very important!)